logtd/ComfyUI-InstanceDiffusion/README.md

 Then run `pip install -r requirments.txt` within the cloned repo (although if you have already set up ComfyUI you should have all these requirements already).

 ### How to Configure Models
+These models were trained by [frank-xwang](https://github.com/frank-xwang) baked inside of StableDiffusion 1.5.
+These are spliced out into individual models to be used with other SD1.5 checkpoints.
 Download each of these checkpoints and place them into the Installation Directory within `ComfyUI/models/instance_models/` directory.

 | Model Name | URL | Installation Directory |